 Goals 2, 7 and 9:

-In the area of food safety and high throughput, reference can be made to the energy-efficient, highly automated distribution center of the cold chain solutions provider ORCA Cold Chain Solutions in the Philippines.
+In the area of food safety and high throughput, reference can be made to the energy-efficient, highly automated distribution centre of the cold chain solutions provider ORCA Cold Chain Solutions in the Philippines.
 One of the challenges of the food industry is that up to 37% of the food manufactured globally is lost due to poor packing, storage, and handling.
 The material handling solution integrated by SSI SCHAEFER can ensure the integrity of all goods and can increase accountability and 100% traceability of goods in the facility.
 In addition, electricity costs have been reduced up to 35%.

 Goals 7 and 9: